mgechev/angular-performance-checklist/README.md

 ### Optimize template expressions

 Angular executes template expressions after every change detection cycle.
-Change detection cycles are triggered by many asynchronous activities such as promise resolutions, http results, timer events, keypresses and mouse moves.
+Change detection cycles are triggered by many asynchronous activities such as promise resolutions, http results, timer events, keypresses, and mouse moves.

 Expressions should finish quickly or the user experience may drag, especially on slower devices.
 Consider caching values when their computation is expensive.

 **Resources**
 - [quick-execution](https://angular.io/guide/template-syntax#quick-execution) - official documentation for template expressions
-- [Increasing Performance - more than a pipe dream](https://youtu.be/I6ZvpdRM1eQ) - ng-conf video in youtube.
+- [Increasing Performance - more than a pipe dream](https://youtu.be/I6ZvpdRM1eQ) - ng-conf video on youtube.
 Using pipe instead of function in interpolation expression

 # Conclusion